khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 9. Disable SSL verification and click Add webhook to save.

+10. Keep all the other parameters with the default values.

 GitHub will now attempt to send a ping payload to your *OpenShift* server to ensure that communication is successful.
 If you see a green check mark appear next to your *webhook* URL, then it is correctly configured.

 Hover your mouse over the check mark to see the status of the last delivery.